 After the Muster Drill, most cruisers head to the pool deck to attend the Sail Away Party.
 We like to stand by the balcony above the pool deck to look down on the party.

 However, if you stand on the deck near the stage, you have a chance of greeting the characters as they walk out into the crowd.
-The Sail Away parties are a great way to get even more pumped about the cruise!
-Cast members and characters spend about 30 minutes dancing to fun songs and telling you about some of the fun activities planned for your trip!
+The Sail Away parties are a great way to get even more pumped up about the cruise!
+Cast members and characters spend about 30 minutes dancing to fun songs and telling you about some of the fun activities planned for your trip.

 As mentioned above, before you enter the cruise terminal, the porters will take your luggage from you.
 Even though it has been my experience that luggage tends to arrive to the stateroom by 4:30, this is not guaranteed.

 Sometimes your bags may not be delivered to your stateroom until later that evening AFTER dinner.
 Because of this, you will probably want to pack an embarkation bag to carry on to the cruise ship with you.

 I prefer to use a backpack as our embarkation bag because it’s easy to carry while still allowing full use of my arms.
 This is the backpack I use as a diaper bag, airport carry-on, and embarkation bag all in one!
 (Amazon Affiliate Link)

 The official Disney Cruise Line website provides a small packing list for your embarkation day bag.
 You can find their suggested list here.
 I have expanded on the DCL list, and these are the items I typically pack in my embarkation bag:

 - lanyards- to hold your Key to the World cards

 - reef safe sunscreen – We like Blue Lizard.
 (Amazon Affiliate Link)

 - gallon zip lock bag- to hold wet swimsuits